Packaging

 Expander Icon Expander Icon

 We’ve calculated the CO2 footprint for rPET internally.
 These calculations indicate recycled PET has a better CO2 footprint than newly produced PET.
 It is nevertheless important that we reduce our use of crude oil, a finite resource, by using recycled PET but also by using recycled PET materials that have already been used.
-We’ve set ourselves the goal of continuing to cut our CO2 emissions through various measures while also offsetting the remaining CO2 emissions.
+We’ve set ourselves the goal of continuing to cut our CO2 emissions.

 More information on our commitment to cutting CO2 emissions can be found here.